afnscbrl/TwitterToSql/README.md

 <img src="spark/gold_stage.png"> <br/>
 With the tests done, i put the script as a task in Airflow DAG too.

-### Filling in a table database with the tweets of the Gold stage.
+### Filling a table database with the tweets of the Gold stage.
 In final stage of the project i created a <a href="spark/to_sql.py">python file</a> to fill a Postgres database with a pre-extisting table.
 <img src="spark/postgres.png">
 <br/> <br/>